msse-chem-280-2024/msse-chem-280-2024.github.io/day2/02-LJ-eqn.md

 ### Dealing with units
 Throughout this project, we will be working with **reduced units**.
 As stated above, common values are $\sigma = 3.4 \unicode{xC5}$ and $\epsilon/k_B = 120~K$.
 When converted to SI units, these quickly become inconvenient to work with.
 Often, in simulation, we will use something called *reduced units* in order to make calculations more convenient.
 This approach essentially scales quantities by characteristic values to get them closer to unity.

-For example, when working with Argon, the distances we compute will be in units of $$\sigma$$ instead of angstrom.
+For example, when working with Argon, the distances we compute will be in units of $\sigma$ instead of angstrom.

 Quantity    | Expression
 ------------|------------